- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park and K'garito the Whitsundays

 Thailand Express – The trip starts on day 1 in Bangkok.
 You’ll need to fly into Bangkok Suvarnabhumi International Airport (BKK).
 There are no activities planned for today so arrive at a time that suits you.
 A member of our team will meet you from the airport and take you to your starting accommodation.
 Your trip ends on day 14 on Phi Phi Island.
 You’ll need to arrange your own return airport transfers.
 We suggest that you fly back to Bangkok from Phuket International Airport (HKT), before changing flights there.
 We recommend that you don’t book flights before the evening on day 14.

-Bali Beaches – Arrive in Denpasar International Airport (also known as Ngurah Rai International Airport) (DPS) for day 1 of this section of the trip.
+Bali Experience – Arrive in Denpasar International Airport (also known as Ngurah Rai International Airport) (DPS) for day 1 of this section of the trip.
 If you arrive on day 1, you’ll be met from the airport by one of our local team.
-The trip ends on day 13 in Kuta in Bali.
-You’ll need to organise your own return airport transfer to Denpasar.
-We recommend that you don’t book a flight before 8pm on day 13.
+The trip ends on day 10on Gili Trawangan.
+The return transfer isn’t included, but your local guide will be happy to help you organise it locally.
+It involves a boat, then a bus back to Kuta or Denpasar Airport (5 – 6 hours).
+Please note when booking a return flight that we recommend the earliest you can fly is around 7pm from Denpasar to allow for your journey back from Gili Trawangan.

 East Coast Experience – This part of the trip begins at 11am on day 1.
 As the trip kicks off in the morning, we suggest you arrive in Sydney Airport (SYD) the day before and book an extra night of accommodation before the trip begins.
 You’ll meet one of our greeters at a pre-set meeting point in Sydney Airport and they’ll direct you to the shuttle bus, which will take you to your starting hostel.
 The trip ends in Cairns.
 Airport transfers are not included but are easy to arrange.